 My suggestion, give it 2 attempts:

 Since you reviewed the knowledge from the E2, P2 and F2 papers, you should be able to note the following:

 A key TIP, coming from Kimanh Duong, 4th in the world in SCS from Aug 2015:

 “Don’t leave it too long between your course and exams; get the exams booked early so you aren’t constantly juggling your busy lives.”

-Also, let me touch upon the most likely / top ten issues likely to be examined.
-It is a good indication to open your mind to possible problems that company may face, but don’t be limited to them.
-I remember when I sat my CS, I was still surprised at how the examiners twisted the unseen materials and found a way, how to utilise big data.
-There was no mention of that in the Pre-Seen!
-So just don’t think of that a definite list.
-Those are likely issues but there are 5 variants of the exam (if each variance has 4 sections, we are talking about 20 sections to be written).
+Also, let me touch upon the most likely issues likely to be examined.
+It is a good indication to open your mind to possible problems that the company may face.
+We're projecting what are the most possible issues that the examiner may touch upon, but not limited to them.
+I remember when I sat my CS, I was still surprised at how the examiners twisted the unseen materials and found a way to utilise big data.
+There was no mention of that in the Preseen!
+(I sat my SCS under the 2015 syllabus, which feels like ages ago, but still, 2015 is not that different from the 2019 syllabus).
+So just don’t think of that as a definite list.
+They are likely issues, but there are 5 variants of the exam (if each variance has 4 sections, we are talking about 20 sections to be written).
 Examiners are going to be creative, that’s for sure.

 By now, you should have: